smsingh-tal/book-review-backend/deployment/BEGINNER_GUIDE.md

 ## Part 4: Setting Up Your EC2 Environment (Amazon Linux 2023)

 The deployment uses Amazon Linux 2023, the latest AWS-native Linux distribution that is free tier eligible.
+Our setup includes:

+- Amazon Linux 2023 (requires 30GB disk space)
-Our setup includes PostgreSQL 14 and Python 3.11+ which is required for this application.
+- PostgreSQL 14 for the database
+- Python 3.11+ for the application runtime

 After your EC2 instance is running, connect to it:
 ```bash